-Services outlined below may be provided during all phases of the SSI process or may be provided at a specific phase of the process.
+The services outlined below may be provided at any point during all phases of the SSI/SSDI application or appeal process.

-- 1. Review medical documentation; - 2.
-Assist in supplying initial and subsequent documents including non-medical documentation:

-- 3. Coordinate with the case manager or an appropriate service provider to schedule additional evaluations that may support the disability claim; - 4.
-Communicate information to and facilitate contacts among involved parties; - 5.
-Attend meetings, hearings, and appointments with the participant as needed or requested; - 6.
-Present the facts in a participant's case that favor a decision of disability; - 7.
-Assure all pertinent documentation is available to the DDB; - 8.
-Maintain regular contact throughout the process with SSA, DDB and the W-2 participant; - 9.
-Assist the participant in complying with the SSI claim requirements; - 10.
-Act as a liaison among SSA, DDB and medical professionals; and - 11.
-Coordinate with the W-2 agency and the FEP to establish a referral process and an ongoing communication network, to include SSI related activities on the Employability Plan and to provide supportive services such as transportation and childcare for SSI related activities.
+- 1. Review medical documentation and build a medical narrative. - 2.
+Assist in supplying initial and subsequent documents, including non-medical documentation. - 3.
+Coordinate with the case manager or an appropriate service provider to schedule additional evaluations that may build the medical narrative and support the disability claim. - 4.
+Communicate information to and facilitate contacts among involved parties. - 5.
+Attend phone calls, meetings, hearings, and appointments with the participant as needed or requested. - 6.
+Present the facts in a participant's case that favor a decision of disability. - 7.
+Ensure all relevant documentation is available to the DDB. - 8.
+Assist the participant in complying with the SSI/SSDI claim requirements. - 9.
+Act as a liaison among SSA, DDB, and medical professionals. - 10.
+Coordinate with the W-2 agency and the FEP to establish a referral process and an ongoing communication network, to include SSI/SSDI related activities on the Employability Plan and to provide supportive services such as transportation and childcare for SSI/SSDI related activities.